 The MSP430FR2355 device includes four smart analog combo modules, enabling you to configure each one independently from the next and select combinations of DACs, PGAs and op amps as required for your application.
 There are also some options allowing the internal routing of one smart analog combo to a paired module, which reduces the need for external signal-chain connections.
 The MCU also includes a 200KSPS 12-bit successive approximation (SAR) analog-to-digital converter (ADC) and two enhanced comparators to provide more signal chain elements within the MCU.

-One application for the smart analog combo and the MSP430FR2355 MCU’s -40 to 105°C operating temperature is a temperature transmitter found in sensing applications in factories.
+One application for the small form factor package, smart analog combo and the MSP430FR2355 MCU’s -40 to 105°C operating temperature is a temperature transmitter found in sensing applications in factories.
 The 4mA to 20mA loop-powered resistance temperature detector (RTD) temperature transmitter reference design featuring the MSP430FR2355 MCU provides a low-component count, low-cost solution.
-The reference design takes advantage of the on-chip smart analog combo modules in the MSP430FR2355 MCU to control the loop current so a stand-alone DAC is no longer required, as shown in Figure 2.
+The reference design takes advantage of the on-chip smart analog combo modules in the MSP430FR2355 MCU to control the loop current so a stand-alone DAC is no longer required, as shown in Figure 3.

 The growth of sensing applications within factory automation is driving the need for more analog and peripheral integration within MCUs.
 Adding configuration to integrated analog elements provides flexibility to developers to address the varying needs of factory automation systems.